amnweb/yflow/README.md

 - `start` - Start the YASB status bar
 - `stop` - Stop the YASB status bar
 - `reload` - Reload the YASB status bar
+- 'show-bar' - Show the YASB status bar
+- `hide-bar` - Hide the YASB status bar
+- `toggle-bar` - Toggle the visibility of the YASB status bar

 ## Requirements